Data Protection (GDPR)

 Key points

-• Marketing copy that collects or uses personal data has specific requirements to be clear about data use
+- Marketing copy involving personal data has specific requirements

 What the Code says